curityio/opentelemetry-phantom-token/README.md

 # OpenTelemetry OAuth End-to-End Tracing

-An example end-to-end deployment for a phantom token flow that uses OpenTelemetry.
+An example end-to-end deployment for a phantom token flow that uses OpenTelemetry tracing.

 ## Phantom Token Flow